-The average monthly gross salary is currently approximately RSD 61 500 (May - July 2015), but taking employers' social security contributions into account, the actual average cost for the employer is approximately RSD 69 000 per month over the same period.
+The average monthly gross salary is currently approximately RSD 66 000 (June - August 2017), but taking employers' social security contributions into account, the actual average cost for the employer is approximately RSD 78 000 per month over the same period.
 Nevertheless, in some sectors or regions, skilled employees can be found with a gross salary of between RSD 28 000 and RSD 40 000.

-The current unemployment rate is unfortunately high, estimated at 19.2% in the first quarter of 2015.
+The current unemployment rate is unfortunately still high, estimated at 11.8% in the second quarter of 2017.